ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     sudo service pacemaker stop
     ```

-1. Switch back to the Remote Desktop session to the **hanav2jmp-vm0** Azure VM and, in the Internet Explorer window displaying the **SUSE Hawk** page connected to **https://hdb1-1:7630**, observe how the status of the resource changes first to a question mark and then to a blue dot.
+1. Switch back to the Remote Desktop session to the **hanav2jmp-vm0** Azure VM and, in the Microsoft Edge window displaying the **SUSE Hawk** page connected to **https://hdb1-1:7630**, observe how the status of the resource changes first to a question mark and then to a blue dot.

     ![On the Status page, the Resources tab displays, with a resource selected whose status has a question mark.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/ex2task5_hawk_post_failover_qustion_mark.png "Resources tab")